Difference between GET and POST

 When sending confidential information

-If the data contains information you don't want to share with others, such as an email address or password,
+If your data contains sensitive information such as email addresses or passwords,

-using GET will add the data information after the URL, making it visible to others.
+using GET will append this information after the URL, making it visible to others.

 When sending binary data